 Dirty Wars: BRITDOC Films' Latest Release

-We are proud to announce Dirty Wars as our third theatrical film release.
+Dirty Wars was our third theatrical film release.

 Bertha BRITDOC-funded Dirty Wars follows investigative reporter Jeremy Scahill, author of the international bestseller Blackwater, into the heart of America’s covert wars, from Afghanistan to Yemen, Somalia and beyond.